 Citation Flow on the other hand, is largely calculated based on the overall volume of links.

 Together, these metrics are used to help spot genuinely high-quality sites and weed out the spammy ones with questionable linking tactics.

 According to Majestic, an ideal TF:CF ratio is 1:2.
 In other words, if a site has a TF of 20 and a CF of 75, you’ll want to steer clear of it!

 Is this tool free to use?

-The algorithm for calculating this score was developed by Moz, and it ranges from 1 (the worst) to 100 (the best).
-Domain Authority between 40-50 is considered average; 50-60 good; 60+ is considered VERY good (aka authority sites).
+The algorithm for calculating this score was developed by Moz.
+It ranges from 1 (the worst) to 100 (the best).
+Domain Authority between 40-50 is considered average; 50-60 good; 60+ is considered VERY good (A.K.A. high-authority sites).

-Domain authority is one of the quickest ways for assessing SEO strength of a domain.
-Domains with higher Domain Authority scores are typically more likely to rank better in organic search results.
-Higher DA sites generally perform better than lower DA sites, and because of this there is a direct correlation between high domain authority scores and their ranking potential.
+Domain Authority is one of the quickest ways for assessing the SEO strength of a domain.
+Domains with higher Domain Authority scores are more likely to rank higher in organic search results.
+Higher DA sites generally perform better than lower DA sites, and because of this there is a direct correlation between high Domain Authority scores and their ranking potential.

 What is the difference between Domain Authority and Page Authority?

 Domain Authority is a measure of the strength of an entire domain or subdomain.
 Page Authority is a measure of just one page rather than the entire domain.

 There’s no secret sauce here, just good ol’ consistent SEO work.
 To increase TF, build authoritative backlinks, guest post on high-quality sites, build internal links, and continually audit your links to make sure they remain relevant.